For daily wit & wisdom, sign up for the Almanac newsletter.

-If you still haven’t gotten around to a thank-you note, we say that it’s never too late to show gratitude.
-Thank-you notes are not only good manners, but also good for your health!
+If you still haven’t gotten around to writing a thank-you note, we say that it’s never too late to show gratitude.
+Thank-you notes are not only a sign of good manners, but also a good gesture for your own health!
 Here are the oft-forgotten fundamentals of writing a thank-you note.

 Why write a thank-you note?

 A study in Psychological Science showed that writing a thank you letter both improves the giver’s happiness and put the writer in more positive spirits.
 That’s the power of gratitude!